 If a person is officially listed as an independent contractor, he/she will not be eligible for workers’ compensation as a claimant.
 Only an individual that is a hired employee and has a signed contract with an employer can move forward with this claims process.
 The employer is required to set up workers’ compensation insurance to help protect employees.
 This is the first step used to determine whether or not a person is an employee or an independent contractor.

-Along with this, the analysis includes determining the extent of your injury, what it was caused by, and whether or not it fits as a workplace injury based on the official definition in Maryland.
+Along with this, the analysis includes determining the extent of your injury, what it was caused by, and whether or not it fits as a workplace injury based on the official definition in Baltimore.
 For the case to be valid, it is assumed the individual is an employee at the workplace, the accident is caused due to a work-related task, and it is a part of the worker’s responsibilities.
 If not, the coverage can be denied by the Commission.
 However, claimants can file a separate appeal against this and receive a detailed hearing.

 What Process Is Followed When Determining If the Claim Applicant Is an Independent Contractor?